livingstonb/Continuous_Time_HA/readme.md

 * *perfectannuities*

 	When true, the *Bequests* parameter is set to false automatically and returns on both the liquid and illiquid asset, where they are used, are augmented by the death rate.

+* *SDU*

+	When true, stochastic-differential utility is used.
+The *invies* and *riskaver* parameters should both be set by the user if SDU is used.

 * *DealWithSpecialCase*